thanhtinhpas1/ViSpeech/docs/setup/docker.setup.md

 git config --global core.autocrlf false
 ```

 Also for Windows, ensure that your cloned project is under your user folder.
-E.g.: `c:\Users\myname\repository\reactivetradercloud`.
+E.g.: `c:\Users\myname\repository\vispeech`.
 This is because on Docker on Windows uses a Linux Docker host running on VirtualBox, which needs folder sharing with Windows for which the User folder is shared by default.